google/trillian/docs/merkletree/treetex/README.md

 (if you've not used that much tex - that'll create a file called `texput.pdf`) You can use `okular` (or your favourite PDF viewer) to view it.

-Use `--tree_size` to, er, set the tree size.
+Use `--tree_size` flag to, er, set the tree size.

 Features
 --------
-Treetex has a few tricks up its sleeveseses:
+Treetex has a few tricks up its sleeve:

 ### Ephemeral nodes

 This tool draws trees with all the leaves at the same level as opposed to floating them up to their real level - mainly because this is how the trees in RFC6962 are drawn.
 Nodes which aren't yet final are displayed with no border.

 ### Large trees
-When drawing 'large' tree sizes, set the --megamode_threshold (default is 4) to "collapse" perfect subtrees with at least this many levels.
+When drawing 'large' tree sizes, set the `--megamode_threshold` flag (default is 4) to "collapse" perfect subtrees with at least this many levels.

 ```bash
 go run github.com/google/trillian/docs/merkletree/treetex --tree_size=100023 --megamode_threshold=4